VCityTeam/ConVer-G/Readme.md

 This project uses:

-- the `jena-arq 4.8.0` library for parsing SPARQL statements in Java,
+- the `jena-arq` library for parsing SPARQL statements in Java,
-- the `springdoc-openapi-starter-webmvc-ui 2.1.0` library to parse the Swagger API annotations and displays the [swagger-ui](http://localhost:8080/swagger-ui/index.html),
+- the `springdoc-openapi-starter-webmvc-ui` library to parse the Swagger API annotations and displays the [swagger-ui](http://localhost:8080/swagger-ui/index.html),
 - a [Dockerized PostgreSQL 15 database](https://www.postgresql.org/docs/15/index.html), so the `postgresql` driver is installed too.